 A turning point in the monster’s life, occurs when he saves the drowning girl from the “force of the current” and “dragged her to shore”.
 She was “senseless” and he, like his own creator, sought to restore life, to “restore animation”.
 The “rustic” fires his gun at the monster who “sank to the ground” and the Monster soon “writhed under the miserable pain of a wound which shattered the flesh and bone”.
-(The rustic recoils in horror and reacts just as cruelly as did Victor, and as will Felix and Mr De Lacey.
-They all reject the monster which feeds his anger.)
+(The girl’s father recoils in horror and reacts just as cruelly as did Victor, and as will Felix and Mr De Lacey.)

 The contradiction between the monster’s hideous physical appearance and his instinctive impulse towards benevolence suggests that society’s stereotypical views about physical appearance are a slight upon our system of social relationships.
 Shelley exposes her critique of a society that places too much emphasis upon physical appearance to the detriment of sensibility.

-This is particularly evident when the monster reaches out to Mr de Lacey for guidance and assistance, expecting compassion from a fugitive who has also been ostracised by society.
+Likewise, when the monster reaches out to Mr de Lacey for guidance and assistance, expecting compassion from a fugitive who has also been ostracised by society, he suffers further rejection.
 The family is an idyllic model of kindness.
 Repulsed by injustice, Felix helps Saphie’s father; Saphie also strives to correct her father’s exploitative stance towards Felix.
-The family show the extreme care, kindness and consideration towards each other that is lacking in the monster’s life.
 The monster expresses his regret that ‘no father had watched my infant days, no mother had blessed me with smiles and caresses’.
 The monster learns that love and nurture are critical elements in the human story and their lack leads to a strong sense of rejection and abandonment.
 Though observing the De Lacey family’s ‘gentle nature and amiable qualities’ the monster discovers love and companionship between family and siblings and the ‘various relationships which bind one human being to another’.

 Shelley strategically depicts Mr De Lacey as blind so that he cannot see the abnormalities of the ‘hideous’ and ‘loathsome’ ‘devil’ in front of him.
 Rather, he listens to the monster’s tale with compassion.
-However, the monster’s social interchange is promptly curtailed by Felix who instinctively reacts with horror and disgust.
-He beats him, thus pre-empting the monster’s comments ‘cursed creator, why do I live?’
+However, the monster’s social interchange is promptly curtailed by Felix who instinctively reacts with horror and disgust, beating him mercilessly.

 William is similarly horrified when he recoils from the ‘ogre’ that ‘wishes to eat him’, and the father of the drowning girl also reflects this horror when he shoots the monster.
 The fact that the man (‘teared) the girl from my arms’ shows an acute sense of ingratitude that wounds and humiliates the monster.
 Likewise, even the kindly De Laceys, who are themselves social outcasts, reject him because of his physical abnormalities.
 Shelley depicts Mr De Lacey as a blind man to show the importance of appearances; initially he is not repulsed by the monster and listens compassionately to the monster’s story of disadvantage.
 However the monster’s companionship is short-lived when he is interrupted by Felix, who, in sheer horror, belts the monster with the stick.
 Their horror reflects Victor’s who is also repulsed at first sight.

 The monster’s strong identification with Milton’s Adam in Paradise Lost provides an insight into his despair and overriding sense of loneliness.
 The monster is struck by his similarity with Adam.
 “Like Adam, I was apparently united by no link to any other being in existence, but his state was far different from mine in every other respect.”
-He is a “perfect creature, happy and prosperous” and “guarded by the especial care of his Creator” (132) This example reinforces to the monster his own wretchedness.
+He is a “perfect creature, happy and prosperous” and “guarded by the especial care of his Creator” (132) This example reinforces the monster’s own sense of his wretchedness.
 He realises to what extent he is “wretched, helpless, and alone”.
 As the monster realises, unlike Adam’s God, Victor “had abandoned me, and in the bitterness of my heart I cursed him”.
 (134) Adam also has a companion: the monster has no Eve, who ‘soothed my sorrows and shared my thoughts; I was alone” (134) He notes, “many times I considered Satan as the fitter emblem of my condition; for often, like him, when I viewed the bliss of my protectors, the bitter gall of envy rose within me.”

 The female monster